Core Ideas and Terminology

 A scheme policy defines access control: users who have permission to access a scheme.

 For example, you might rely on a Privacera-supplied encryption scheme to protect a PII field called "EMAIL".
 The scheme:

 - Applies the SHA-256 algorithm for a one-way hash.

-- Is scoped with a regular expression to encrypt the characters to the left of the email address's @ sign.
+- Is scoped with "masked domain" to hide portion of the email to the right of the @ sign.

 You can also define your own custom encryption and presentation schemes.